Bob Vila’s 10 “Must Do” Projects for October

 Construction worker leveling concrete pavement outdoors.

 Cracks, chips, and crumbling sections of concrete driveways, walkways, and porches will worsen over the winter, and when that happens fixing the damage will cost you.
 Make repairs now before the weather takes a turn and you’ll save time and money.
-To patch concrete, first chip away at cracks to remove loose debris, then apply your repair material with a trowel or float and let the mixture cure.
+To fix cracks in concrete, first remove loose debris, then apply your repair material with a trowel or float and let the mixture cure.
+Our researched guides to the best concrete crack fillers and concrete patches will help you select the right product for your project.

 2. Insulate the Attic

 While temperatures drop outside, you can still stay warm and keep your energy bills low with proper insulation.
-Attics are one of the biggest culprits when it comes to winter energy loss, so prep yours for winter by installing loose fill or batt insulation.
+Attics are one of the biggest culprits when it comes to winter energy loss, so prepare yours for winter by installing loose fill or batt attic insulation before the cold weather hits.

 Natural wood bench and cubbies with baskets is a designer's dream